How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Consider Alternative Compensation

 If a salary increase is not possible, consider other forms of compensation.
-Alternative compensations can include additional benefits or professional development opportunities.
+Some employers may be more flexible with alternative compensation options, such as additional benefits or professional development opportunities.

 If your raise request is rejected, consider whether to stay in your current position or look for a new job.
 If not compensated fairly, consider seeking new job opportunities.